lancerkind/FarmGame/README.md

 This game has the backend logic built with TDD and is usefull to use as a "convincer" demonstration about the value that TDD provides.

+There is also Fitnesses fixtures for the game, which, with some adjustment, could be used to build macro tests for an ATDD demonstration.

 # Description of Farm Game
 ```